-Homeowners Insurance and Renters Insurance in South Carolina
+Homeowners Insurance and Renters Insurance in the Carolinas

 Whether you own or rent your home, one thing is for certain: You need dependable insurance protection.
 If you’re like many homeowners, your house represents one of your greatest investments.
 In addition, your home provides shelter for your family and is the place where many of life’s happiest moments occur.
 Make sure to give your home and your belongings the protection they deserve with affordable, comprehensive homeowners insurance from Correll Insurance Group.

-For the past 80 years, countless South Carolina families have relied on Correll Insurance Group for dependable home and renters insurance protection.
+For the past 85 years, countless Carolina families have relied on Correll Insurance Group for dependable home and renters insurance protection.
 As an independent agency, we are affiliated with most of the nation’s leading home insurance carriers.
 This often means better rates or more lenient underwriting than you might find from an agency that represents just one insurance product.
-With 12 offices across the state, you’ll find friendly neighborhood service along with unparalleled insurance expertise.
+With 20 offices across the region, you’ll find friendly neighborhood service along with unparalleled insurance expertise.
 Many of our associates have been protecting families with quality home owners insurance for 20 years or longer!

 If you rent a home, apartment, or condo, renters insurance is a must.
 This coverage reimburses you if your belongings are stolen or damaged by a covered cause of loss such as fire.
 When you live in a multi-family structure like a condo or an apartment, you can be inadvertently impacted by your neighbors’ practices.
 For example, if the person next door forgets to extinguish a candle or accidentally drops a cigarette, your belongings can be harmed.
 For this reason, renters insurance is critical.